 #1 Purchase countdown

 A timer within a sales context implies that the sales team is defining scarcity as the key parameter.
-So how does it increase sale?
+So how does it increase sales?
 Once a customer understands how much time she needs to make a decision, she will act with a sense of urgency.
-Companies like eBay use such tactic, and it works really well because it drives that last-minute rush to make purchases before time runs out.
+Companies like eBay use such a tactic, and it works really well because it drives that last-minute rush to make purchases before time runs out.

 #2 Sale price countdown

 Countdowns also work in the context of a limited time sales price.
 A sales price countdown is used to drive urgency and encourage consumers to make purchases before time runs out.
-It creates scarcity as well as a buy now mindset while tapping into what sociologists call loss aversion to encourage consumers to make the purchase immediately instead of later.
+It creates scarcity, as well as a buy now mindset, while tapping into what sociologists call loss aversion to encourage consumers to make the purchase immediately instead of later.

 #3 Next day shipping

 Next day shipping also leverages the power of scarcity by using countdowns.
-May online companies use the tactic to let consumers know that they have very little time before they lose the opportunity to have their purchases shipped out the following day.
-It increases urgency on the part of the consumer and encourages her to make purchases.
+Many online companies use the tactic to let consumers know that they have very little time before they lose the opportunity to have their purchases shipped out the following day.
+This increases urgency on the part of the consumer and encourages her to make purchases.
 Companies like Amazon take advantage of countdowns to urge consumers to make purchases or else they will not guarantee next day shipping once time runs out.
-It works because many consumers would want their purchases to arrive as soon as possible.
+It works because many consumers want their purchases to arrive as soon as possible.

 #4 Seasonal offers

 Seasonal offers are used to create scarcity and encourage sales because seasons and holidays don’t last that long.
-Actually, it is the reason stores such as Starbucks offer pumpkin-flavored products during the fall.
+Actually, this is the reason stores such as Starbucks offer pumpkin-flavored products during the fall.
 For example, at Starbucks, pumpkin-flavored drinks go for $7.81, which is slightly higher than the usual price of $6.67.
 So, what brings this difference?
 In the mind of a consumer, purchasing a seasonal drink is associated with indulgence.
 The consumer did not just buy a drink; she also received an additional item as well that is on seasonal offer.
 Essentially, a consumer goes all in.